mobiquity-networks/MN-Notifications-Android-SDK/README.md

 If you have already integrated a previous version of the Mobiquity Networks SDKs, we highly suggest you read through the section titled "Migrating From V1" below.

-This SDK supports versions of Android from 4.4 (API 19) and up.
+This SDK now supports versions of Android from 4.3 (API 18) and up.

 In the the app module build.gradle we need to add 2 dependencies:
 ```
 dependencies {
     ...
-    compile 'com.mobiquitynetworks:mn-notifications:1.2.1.1'
+    compile 'com.mobiquitynetworks:mn-notifications:1.2.1.2'
     compile 'com.google.android.gms:play-services-ads:8.4.0'
     ...
 }